 There is also a clear trend of increased online streaming, on all available platforms.
 And the pandemic only boosted this further, as people were forced to stay at home and unable to attend concerts.
 According to toptal.com, Spotify’s Q2 2020 Monthly Active Users (MAU) and paid streaming subscribers increased by 29 percent and 27 percent year-on-year, respectively.
-As a result, Spotify’s Q2 2020 premium revenue increased by 17 percent year-on-year.
+Previously people usually searched for Spotify promotion services to grow faster but in this pandemic situation Spotify’s Q2 2020 premium revenue increased by 17 percent year-on-year.
 A situation which will benefit small, independent artists, but even more so the major labels.
 As the revenues of streaming services grow, so should the majors’ income.
 Furthermore, streaming and digital download margins are roughly 50-60 percent, compared to physical margins of 40-50 percent, which are lower due to manufacturing and distribution costs.

 According to Nielsen’s 2019 Mid-Year Report, streaming now accounts for 78 percent of music consumption.
 Vinyl continues to see a resurgence in popularity, however, with a 9.6 percent increase from the previous year.
 Musicians should consider bundling CDs and vinyl with their merch, as merch bundles now count towards record sales.